-The county has a Multi-Hazard Mitigation Plan and Idaho County Natural Resources Plan, both published in 2016 which details some of the unique conditions that exist in each community that may be relevant to builders and property owners.
+The county has a Multi-Hazard Mitigation Plan and Idaho County Natural Resources Plan both published in 2016 which details some of the unique conditions that exist in each community that may be relevant to builders and property owners.

-A limited list of land use ordinances is available on the county website.
+A limited list of land use ordinances are available on the county website.
 The only building requirements in Idaho County are state requirements unless classified as an AOI.
-Aside from https://idahocounty.org/planb/wp-content/uploads/2020/02/COMPREHENSIVE-PLAN.pdf state mandated inspections for HVAC, plumbing, and electrical, there are no building inspections outside areas of impact.
+Aside from state mandated inspections for HVAC, plumbing, and electrical, there are no building inspections outside areas of impact.
 Within areas of impact, all agricultural uses must stay agricultural use until land use designation changes.
 Land use changes will be considered through an application process by the owner.